bnomei/kirby3-redirects/README.md

     extends: plugin-redirects3xx
 ```

-> If you need all http codes you can use `extends: plugin-redirects` instead which calls the api to retrieve them (once for each redirect).
-This is not advised if you have a lot of redirects.
+> If you need all http codes you can use `extends: plugin-redirects` instead.

 > Since v1.1.0 the plugin will register itself with a `route:before`-hook and take care of the redirecting automatically.
 Many thanks to _Sebastian Aschenbach_ for suggesting this solution.